frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

 on variables, but this exposes unsafe bindings in the same way Typed Racket avoids by disabling macro exports.
-We could provide users with the ability to assign their own contracts or types that are "good enough" for their purposes.
+We could provide users with the ability to assign their own contracts or types that are “good enough” for their purposes.
 We could also use a less strict contract system when we _cast_ values in safe definitions.